-Successful completion of Studio Art I and Studio Art II are prerequisites for Drawing, Advanced Drawing, Painting, Sculpture and Advertising and Graphic Design.
+Successful completion of Studio Art+ is the prerequisite for Drawing, Advanced Drawing, Painting, Sculpture and Advertising & Graphic Design.

-Any 12th grade student who now has room in their schedule for art electives may bypass the prerequisite of Studio Art I & II.
+Any 12th grade student who now has room in their schedule for art electives may bypass the prerequisite of Studio Art.

 The student's School Counselor and the Art Department must meet to discuss any senior bypassing the prerequisite.